dillydill123/inventory-setups/README.md

 Normally, Inventory Setups requires items to be **exactly** the same as those in the setup, else it will highlight the item, or not include it in the bank filter.
 This works for most items, but there are some cases where this is not desirable.
 Degradable items from Barrows are a great example.
 Ahrim's robetop 75 should be considered the same as Ahrim's robetop 100 for the purposes of highlighting and filtering.

-It is possible to configure Inventory Setups to fix this issue using the "Fuzzy" Difference indicator.
+It is possible to configure Inventory Setups to fix this issue using the "fuzzy" difference indicator.
 You can do this by right clicking any slot in the inventory or equipment panels, and selecting "Toggle Fuzzy".
 A "*" will appear in the top right corner of the slot if it is marked as fuzzy.
 The fuzzy indicator will make it so "similar" items are treated as equal for highlighting and filtering purposes.

 ![Fuzzy Difference Highlight](readme_images_and_gifs/fuzzy_difference_hightlighting.gif)